TheDoomfire/job-searching/readme.md

 ## TODO

+1. Downloads the file.
+On the last months workday or where filesize is bigger.
+1. Read the json and take all needed info.
+1. Take the URL and html_request and webscrape for referens and link
+1. Save all this info to a csv file.

-1. Gå till URL för jobben.
+1. Opens up every URL

+1. Take all the jobs in the .CSV
-1. Försök auto söka jobben. (med selenium)
+1. Opens up chromedriver (for selenium)
-1. Spara jobben jag sökt i en fil.

-Download and unzips the json file.
-Then reads from it and save all jobs I may want in a csv file.
-Read from CSV file and go to webpages and apply for the jobs.
+1. And if I press a specific button then: auto-aktivitetsrapportera

 ## Install Eveything